-An RTÉ News report from 3 August 1985.
+An RTÉ News report broadcast on 3 August 1985.
 The reporter is Michelle McCaughren.